Alice Kober Gesellschaft für die Entzifferung antiker Schriftsysteme

 The collective GEAS project called PQN (Paleografia Quantitativa Norditalica) depicts every single graphic shape of the Lepontic/Brembonic/Cisalpine-Celtic, Raetic/Camunic, and Etruscan/Lemnic sub-alphabets…. and the Elder Futhark.

-Most importantly, there is quantitative evidence that the overall Jaccard Index between elder futhark Runes and, for example, Lepontic, is higher than some of the Jaccard Indices among the North Italic Alphabets themselves!
-This again forces us to consider the Germanic runes to be part of the North Italic alphabetic realm.
+Moreover, the PQN shows that the overall Jaccard Index between elder futhark Runes and, for example, Lepontic, is higher than some of the Jaccard Indices among the North Italic Alphabets themselves!
+This forces us to consider the Germanic runes to be part of the North Italic alphabetic realm.
 Together with other arguments, we will present an overall rune origin theory at the ISRRI conference in Sankelmark, Germany.

 At any rate, we pre-publish the PQN in the Begleitpapiere Journal (No. 2023/1).
 For using this most exhaustive collection of graphic variants of the Celtic Alphabets of Northern Italy, feel free and download the GEAS Font collection.